matt2718/colorado-qb/_pages/more/contact.md

 title: "Contact Us"
 permalink: /more/contact/
 ---
+Tournament announcements should be sent to <hosting@coloradoqb.org>.

-Please direct all questions, comments, concerns, tournament announcements, angry rants, and offers for free pizza to Colorado QB webmaster Matt Mitchell (<matt@coloradoqb.org>).
+Please direct all questions, comments, concerns, angry rants, and offers for free pizza to Colorado QB webmaster Matt Mitchell (<matt@coloradoqb.org>).

 ## Contributing